panaversity/learn-applied-generative-ai-fundamentals/01_agentic_future/readme.md

 **The Dawn of Multi-Agent Orchestration:**

 The groundwork for agentic AI is already being laid.
-Pioneering open-source frameworks like AutoGen, Crew, and Langchain's LangGraph are paving the way for multi-agent orchestration.
+Pioneering open-source frameworks like AutoGen, CrewAI, and Langchain's LangGraph are paving the way for multi-agent orchestration.
 These frameworks allow developers to build and manage teams of AI agents that can work together to achieve complex objectives.
 This signifies a significant leap forward, moving beyond single-purpose AI models.

 **The Big Players Join the Game:**